Karen Urquhart 6 minJul 29, 2022

 It’s important to remember that consumers are highly motivated by free shipping.
 In fact, 84% of consumers have specifically made a purchase because shipping was free, and 30% said they always increase the size of their orders if it qualifies them for free shipping.

 Offering deeply discounted or free flat rate shipping is an increasingly effective way to increase sales; however, in order to provide free or discounted shipping, you will either need to pay out of pocket to cover the cost, or increase the price of your products to absorb the added cost (more on that below).
-If done well, absorbing the cost of your free shipping offer can have a huge impact on your business by boosting revenue by drastically increasing conversions and reducing cart abandonment.
+If done well, absorbing the cost of your free shipping offer can have a huge impact on your business by drastically increasing conversions and reducing cart abandonment.

 Now, you’re probably thinking about how wine is more expensive to ship than regular merchandise and you’re right!
 However, that doesn’t change the fact that customers have come to expect free shipping.
 The New York Times researched more than 100 wine clubs, tested five promising options and recommended two of the very best clubs including WineAccess and SommSelect and you guessed it - they both offer free shipping for all of their club options.